GenomicsMLI-DFO/Beluga_Dloop_PipelineHaplo/README.md

 ## References
-This GitHub ReadMe is associated to this publication under review: Parent, G.J.*, Montana, L.*, Bonnet, C.*, Parent, É., Sauvé, C., St-Pierre, A.P., Watt, C., Hammill, M. 2024.
-Genetic monitoring program for beluga (Delphinapterus leucas) harvested in the Nunavik and Nunavut (Belcher Islands) regions.
+This GitHub repository is associated to this publication under review: Parent, G.J.*, Montana, L.*, Bonnet, C.*, Parent, É., Sauvé, C., St-Pierre, A.P., Watt, C., Hammill, M. 2024.
+Genetic monitoring program for beluga (*Delphinapterus leucas*) harvested in the Nunavik and Nunavut (Belcher Islands) regions.
 Can.
 Tech.
 Rep. Fish.
 Aquat.
 Sci.
 0000 : v + x p.

-These publications may also be useful to complete the understanding of this GitHub ReadMe.
+These publications may also be useful to complete the understanding of this GitHub repository.
 1. Parent, G.J., Mosnier, A., Montana, L., Cortial, G., St-Pierre, A.P., Bordeleau, X., Lesage, V., Watt, C., Postma, L., Hammill, M.O.
 2022.
 Reexamining populations of beluga in the Hudson Bay-Strait Complex and assessing the impact on harvests in Nunavik and Sanikiluaq management units.
 DFO Can.
 Sci.
 Advis.
 Sec.
 Res.
 Doc.
 2022/XXX.
 2. Mosnier, A., Hammill, M.O., Turgeon, S., and Postma, L. 2017.
 Updated analysis of genetic mixing among beluga stocks in the Nunavik marine region and Belcher Islands area: information for population models and harvest allocation.
 DFO Can.
 Sci.
 Advis.
 Sec.
 Res.
 Doc.
 2017/016. v + 15 p
 3. Lillie, W. R., Gladden, J. G. B., and Tretiak, D. N. 1996.
 Amplification and sequencing of control region mitochondrial DNA from the beluga whale, Delphinapterus leucas.
 Can.
 Techn.
 Rep. Fish.
 Aquat.
 Sci., 2080, 8pp.